 There are two remnant areas of ancient native pine woodland in the National Park and the expansion and improved connectivity of these areas is a priority.
+Given the location of these remnants, opportunities to improve connectivity exist both within and outside of the National Park.
 Current guidance is that expansion from these core areas into their buffer areas should be by natural regeneration of Scots pine in order to minimise the risk of Dothistroma Needle Blight infection.
 The inclusion of native pine in the design of restocking proposals would improve connectivity of these remnants, in terms of habitat and landscape, so would contribute to this objective.
 New native pine woodland has recently been established in Glen Dochart and, where suitable, there are site conditions for new Caledonian woodland within the National Park.
 These opportunities should be explored as part of any new scheme.